 If I had a pound every time a sales or marketing leader said their “target is the CISO”, I would have retired years ago!
 Despite the fact modern buying decisions rarely being made by one individual, there’s no denying the quest for conversations with CISOs remains pretty much the ‘No.1’ request by clients.

 As guardians of an organisation's digital assets, CISOs clearly play a pivotal role in shaping and implementing an enterprise's security strategy.
+As such it’s crucial to understand the multifaceted responsibilities they may hold to understand the projects they’re likely to be championing.

 Once that logic is applied it would figure a “one-size-fits-all” approach shouldn’t be taken to the content creation, nor any resulting sales conversations.
 Only by truly understanding their focus, size, type or organisation, maturity of market, can relevant and engaging content be produced.